harisaisundhar/Plan-X/README.md

 Plan-X
 =========================

-A gardening app illustrating a online shop for flower vendors
+An android app illustrating a online shop for flower vendors

 Introduction
 ------------